DnD 5e - Paladin Subclass Breakdown

 - : Warding Bond is nice if you have another ally who is taking a lot of damage and you're sick of spending your turns healing them.
 Zone of Truth is very situational.

 - : Aura of Vitality is an extremely efficient use of a spell slot as far as magical healing goes, but I wouldn't use it in combat because it requires Concentration and monopolizes your Bonus Action.
-Spirit Guardians is a much better option in combat, but you'll need to chase enemies around to force them to take damage since most taunt effects (Compelled Duel, etc.) allow enemies to remain up to 30 feet away.
+Spirit Guardians is a much better option in combat, but you'll need to chase enemies around to force them to take damage since Champion Challenge still allows enemies to remain up to 30 feet away.

-- : Banishment is situational, but Guardian of Faith is great area control.
+- : Banishment is situational and can be difficult due to the Paladin's comparably poor spell save DC, but Guardian of Faith is great area control.

 - : Circle of Power is an excellent buff, especially with the Aura of Protection boosting all of your save bonuses.
 Geas is situational since most of the things on which you might cast Geas can be handled better by killing them.

-- : It's like an AOE version of Healing Word which you use as a Bonus Action, but with one extremely problematic limitation: The creatures need to be able to hear you.
+- : Basically Mass Healing Word, but with one extremely problematic limitation: The creatures need to be able to hear you.
 You can't hear while unconscious, so you can't use this to rescue dying allies which would be the best tactical use case for this ability.
 If this didn't require that creatures could hear you, this would shoot straight up to , but the limitation really hurts.

 - : This is considerably better than the Protection combat style because it's 100% reliable.
 As a Paladin, you are the party's Defender, so sometimes tanking comes down to taking damage destined for your weaker allies.